ella/django-appdata/README.rst

         app_data = AppDataField()

-your code can register a namespace on any (or all) `AppDataField` and store it's own data there byt registering a *container* (subclass of `AppDataContainer`).
+your code can register a namespace on any (or all) `AppDataField` and store it's own data there by registering a *container* (subclass of `AppDataContainer`).
 To define the data you use django's form framework::

     from django.forms.models import ModelMultipleChoiceField